fornellas/resonance/ROADMAP.md

                             - 📄There may be valid corner cases here.
 In such scenarios:
                                 - 📄`--allow-inventory-changes` have apply re-run when inventory changes at the end.
                                 - 📄Should put a limit (otherwise, inifinite loops can happen).
+        - `PersistantState`
+            - Save history of states: enable to rollback to any previous state.
+            - Local state: save to `XDG_STATE_HOME/resonance/$target_hostname/`
         - `ResourceDefinition`
             - ✨Support `refreshed_by`, to enable resources to subscribe to others (eg: `SystemdUnit[nginx.service]` is `refreshed_by` `File[/etc/nginx/.+]`)
         - `ManageableResource`